Oscar Ichazo: Protoanalysis

-Integral Philosophy
+Integral philosophy

-Integral Philosophy is a new philosophical tradition that presents a complete analysis of the human condition from the lowest levels of the human process to the highest States of Enlightenment (Gk.
-Theosis).
-This body of teaching includes the analysis that Ichazo originally termed Protoanalysis, and Ichazo's Enneagram of Personality.
-In Ichazo's teachings the enneagram figure was initially called an enneagon.
+According to Ichazo, integral philosophy is an ancient philosophical tradition that represents all things in the universe as interconnected.
+Ichazo's version presents an analysis of the human condition from the lowest levels of the human process to the highest states of enlightenment (theosis).
+This body of teaching includes the analysis that Ichazo termed Protoanalysis, and Ichazo's Enneagram of Personality.
+In his teachings the enneagram figure was initially called an enneagon.

 In a 1954 interview, Ichazo said that he had achieved insight into mechanistic and repetitive thought and behavior patterns.
-These processes can be understood in connection with the enneagram figure, classical philosophy and what he called "Trialectical Logic," which analyzes reality on the basis of cycles.
+These processes can be understood in connection with the enneagram figure, classical philosophy, and what he called "Trialectical Logic" which analyzes reality on the basis of cycles.

 Basic theory

-The entire theory is referred to as based on the idea of the Innate Structure of Mind.
-That is, the questions come from the Instincts and the Instincts are a result of a pre-existing structure that is the foundation of Mind itself.
+The entire theory is referred to as based on the idea of the innate structure of the mind.
+That is, the questions come from the instincts and the instincts are a result of a pre-existing structure that is the foundation of mind itself.
 It is a concept considered logical because there must be a pre-existing order if all minds share essential similarities.

 Ichazo refined the ancient concept that a human soul has components by approaching the issue through three instinctual questions that he considered basic to human existence: "How am I?", "Who am I with?", "What am I doing?"
 Ichazo labeled these conservation, relations, and syntony (later modified to adaptation).
 Recognizing interactions among the three, he developed a 3 x 3 = 9 component system, which he correlated with several schemas that have long existed in diverse fields: spectrum of light, chakras, physiological systems, and the enneagram.

-For example, each component of the psyche was assigned a corresponding color, which was reinforced through a wide variety of self-development exercises.
-The Hypergnostic (exaggerated perception) meditation utilized the ancient notion of vertically arranged chakras, expanding the seven chakra system widely used in Hindu meditation into nine by adding the sacrum and the nape of the neck.
-Modern biology was incorporated into the theory by associating the hypergnostic rings (chakras) with anatomy rather than energy centers.

 For self-observation of habitual patterns, Ichazo employed the enneagram, among other tools.
 Transformative practices sometimes involved linking a specific mudra and/or bija with each of the nine points of the enneagram.
 During the first three decades or so, most aspects of his theory that were mapped onto the enneagram were circular mappings (e.g., closing of the spectrum into a circular Rainbow Eye) that involved little or no utilization of the interconnecting lines that constitute the enneagram's form.
 In other words, most of the maps were enneagons rather than enneagrams (refer to enneagram figure for drawings that show the difference).